eliotttak/GoFileEncoder/README.md

 ```

 Refer to the file [go.mod](./go.mod) for more details.
-> &#x1F6C8; In [go.mod](./go.mod), there is an import for [github.com/abdfnx/gosh](https://github.com/abdfnx/gosh).
+> &#x1F6C8; In [go.mod](./go.mod), there can be an import for [github.com/abdfnx/gosh](https://github.com/abdfnx/gosh).
 It was used only for my setup, and you shouldn't need it.
 It will disappear if you run `go mod tidy`.

 ### Dependencies installing
 ```bash